 DCI-ES can indicate whether and to what extent (or equivalence class) identifiability is achieved.
 Identifiability up to \textit{invertible linear transformations} is achieved if $I = E = 1$; up to permutation and element-wise reparametrization if $D = C = I = 1$; and \textit{up to sign and permutation} if $D = C = I = E = 1$.
-Importantly, steering is not guaranteed to work when $I = E = 1$, as for steering, we select the single most correlated dimension, which can be a linear mixture of multiple concepts. $D = C = I = E = 1$ implies that all concepts are encoded in a single feature, which means we could predict the impact of steering on concept probabilities via linear extrapolation---even under multiple steering operations.
+Importantly, steering is not guaranteed to work when $I = E = 1$, as for steering, we select the single most correlated dimension, which can be a linear mixture of multiple concepts. $D = C = I = E = 1$ implies that all concepts are encoded in single features, which means we could predict the impact of steering on concept probabilities via linear extrapolation---even under multiple steering operations.

-\paragraph{Hypothesis.} We hypothesize that all concepts will be recoverable from SAE feature vectors---i.e., that $I$ will be 1 (for more details, see App.~\ref{app:metrics}).
-We also hypothesize that features sensitive to one concept will generally be sensitive to only that concept; this implies that $D$ will be 1.
-Feature splitting is a known challenge when using SAEs, and we believe it will occur here; thus, we expect $C$ to be significantly less than 1.
+\paragraph{Hypothesis.} We hypothesize that all concepts will be recoverable from SAE feature vectors---i.e., that $I$ will be near 1.
 Because SAEs are trained to be sparse, we expect $E$ to be close to 1.
+We also hypothesize that the main failure mode will be feature splitting (that is, one concept being split across many features).
+If so, $C$ should be low.

-\paragraph{Results.} We observe (Figure~\ref{fig:dci_es}) that $D$, $I$, and $E$ are high for all SAE architectures.
-This suggests that each SAE identifies the ground-truth concepts up to invertible linear transformation.
-However, $C$ is low, which suggests that the SAEs do not identify concepts up to sign and permutation.
-Intuitively, these results imply that all concepts are perfectly recoverable ($I=1$) with limited expressive power (high $E$).
+\paragraph{Results.} We observe (Figure~\ref{fig:dci_es}) that $D$, $I$, and $E$ are high for all SAE architectures, but not for the original representation space of the models.
+This suggests that all concepts are near-perfectly recoverable (high $I$) with limited-capacity classifiers (high $E$), and that each SAE identifies the ground-truth concepts up to linear transformation.
+However, $C$ is low, which suggests widespread feature splitting, and that the SAEs do not identify concepts up to sign and permutation.
 Most features are sensitive to one concept (high $D$), but concepts are often distributed across many features (low $C$).

 To what degree does feature splitting occur?
-To quantify this, we use $k$-sparse probes \citep{gurnee2023finding} and analyze how many features are necessary before probes stop improving.
-We observe that at least 10 features are needed before returns begin to diminish; see App.~\ref{app:dimensionality}.
+To quantify, we use $k$-sparse probes \citep{gurnee2023finding} and analyze how many features are necessary before probe performance saturates.
+This generally requires 10 features; see App.~\ref{app:dimensionality}.